 We acted for an employee who was employed by an international footwear retailer.
-She had left her previous position with another retailer and commenced working there after being promised a higher salary and rate of commission.
-Her new employer did not honour this agreement which she realised upon receipt of her wages.
-Despite raising this issue, her employer would not pay her the agreed salary and eventually she was dismissed for not accepting the reduced wage and commission.
+She left her position with another retailer after she was promised a higher salary and rate of commission.
+Her new employer did not honour this agreement.
+Despite raising this issue, her employer would not pay her the agreed salary and she was dismissed for not accepting the reduced wage and commission.
 We issued High Court injunction proceedings against her employer calling upon them to reinstate our client at the agreed higher rate of pay.
-The matter settled within days of issuing proceedings.
+We settled this matter within days of issuing proceedings.
 Our client was not reinstated but received compensation together with her legal costs.

 Case Study 2

 We represented a client who obtained employment in a pharmaceutical company through a recruitment agency.
-She was subsequently dismissed after returning from holiday.
-The recruitment agency advised her of her dismissal.
+She was subsequently advised by the recruitment agency that she was dismissed after returning from holiday.
 She was told that the employer had several complaints with her work.
-She had never been advised by the employer or recruiter of there being any problems with her work.
+She had never been advised by the employer or recruiter of there being any problems.
 Our client’s contract of employment was with the recruitment agency and she was paid by the recruitment agency also.
 As a result, she did not think she had a claim against her employer.
 We advised her to bring injunction proceedings against both the recruiter and the employer.
 The case settled two weeks after we issued proceedings and our client received compensation for her wrongful dismissal and payment of her legal costs.
 Our client was delighted with the result as she was not eligible to bring an Unfair Dismissal claim as she had been employed for less than one year.